brendawon/diet_calc/README.md

 # Diet Calc

-Diet Calc is a calculator for clinical dietitians to assess the nutritional needs of their patients.
+Diet Calc is a calculator for clinical dietitians.
+Inspired by [The App Brewery's BMI Calculator](https://github.com/londonappbrewery/bmi-calculator-flutter), drawing from the beautiful design of [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator), Diet Calc is NOT simply a BMI calculator: it performs nutritional calculations to help clinicians assess the needs of their patients and incorporates intuitive input fields to enhance user experience.
 As a mobile Flutter app, Diet Calc can be used on both Android and iOS, allowing clinicians easy access to estimated needs wherever they are.

 Focus on making clinical judgments - let Diet Calc do the math.
 Developed and coded by a Registered Dietitian for dietitians.